Terrency/unit_conversions/README.md

 ```

 ## Add a new units step by step
-1. Add a new unit to units.json
+1. Open units.json
-2. Add a new unit conversion to conversion.json
+2. Add new Category
+3. Add base_unit and units, make display, to_base, from_base

 ## Existing Units and category
 | Category | Units |